 Taking a taxable lump sum could have a more significant effect on your tax, because it’s taxed as earned income for the year you take it.
 It could even increase your tax bracket and the rate of income tax for that year.
 You might want to think about splitting your lump sum over more than one tax year.
 It is important to remember this income needs to last to meet your financial needs.

 Please be aware that your tax depends on your circumstances, which can change.
 Tax rules can also change in the future.

 If you decide you want to make changes to the amount of income you take, or take a single lump sum, you can do this on the phone.

 Call 0345 835 6644.
-We’re open between 8am and 6pm from Monday to Friday and 9am to 12.30pm on Saturdays.
+We’re open between 9am and 5pm from Monday to Friday.
 Please have your Retirement Account number to hand when you call us.

-You can always use your retirement money to choose a fixed income, where you don’t have to make any investment decisions and your money will never run out.
+You can always use your retirement money to choose a fixed income, where you will have a fixed income for life.

 It is important to seek appropriate independent financial advice before making any decision.